Advances in technology and a better understanding of radiation’s effects on the body have made radiation oncology a key component in cancer treatment.

 We also offer internal radiation treatment, known as brachytherapy, using both high and low dose-rate radioactive sources.

-Our team—which includes radiation oncologists, medical physicists, radiation therapists, medical dosimetrists and other specialists—works closely with your surgeon, oncologist and other healthcare professionals to ensure that your care is efficient, compassionate and comfortable.
+Our team — which includes radiation oncologists, medical physicists, radiation therapists, medical dosimetrists and other specialists — works closely with your surgeon, medical oncologist and other healthcare professionals to ensure that your care is efficient, compassionate and comfortable.

-Our UC Irvine Health radiation oncology team includes not only radiation oncologists, but also highly trained medical physicists, medical dosimetrists, radiation therapists and oncology nurses who help ensure that your treatments are precisely planned and delivered for maximum efficacy and in the most compassionate manner.
+Our UC Irvine Health radiation oncology team includes not only radiation oncologists, but also highly trained medical physicists, medical dosimetrists, radiation therapists and oncology nurses.
+They work together to ensure that your treatments are precisely planned and delivered for maximum efficacy and in the most compassionate manner.

 Our radiation oncologists include: